xtendui/xtendui/src/gatsby/markdown/components/core/form/items.md

 ## Variant

-Classes for assigning variant (e.g.: border / background / color).
+Classes for assigning variant (e.g.: border, background, color).

 You can set the size globally on **form**.